Kellie Gibson: AFL Women's career

 Gibson was one of two marquee player signings announced by Adelaide in July 2016, in anticipation of the 2017 AFL Women's season.
 After playing in all seven regular season games and the 2017 AFL Women's Grand Final with the premiership-winning team, Gibson expressed a desire to return to Western Australia.
-Unable to negotiate a trade with Fremantle, Adelaide delisted her on in May 2017.
+Unable to negotiate a trade with Fremantle, Adelaide delisted her in May 2017.
 At the start of the free agency period, Fremantle signed Gibson for the 2018 AFL Women's season.

 Gibson sustained a hip flexor injury in a practice match before the beginning of the 2018 AFL Women's season.
-An initial diagnoses suggested a six-to-eight week recovery time.
+An initial diagnosis suggested a six-to-eight week recovery time.
 She made her debut for Fremantle in the final round of the 2018 season, kicking a goal as Fremantle defeated Carlton at Fremantle Oval.